simonbates/procdraw-old/README.md

 * A dataflow model ("signals")
 * The beginnings of a 3D graphics API using OpenGL

-It runs on Linux and Windows (the Windows port is still a little rough).

 I'm still working on the basics at the moment: memory model, interpreters, editing interfaces.
 Once I'm a little further along, I'd like to use Procdraw to explore: